 Please feel welcome to contact me by email and share constructive comments on my blog posts!

-Investor Control: I believe anyone can be successful managing their own money with a little perseverance, discipline, and big picture thinking.
-Although I acknowledge it's not for everyone, if you want to be a successful investor you need to control your own money.
+Investor Responsibility: I believe anyone can be successful managing their own money with a little perseverance, discipline, and big picture thinking.
+Although it's not for everyone, if you want to be a successful speculator you need to control your own money.
 You must feel the pain of being completely responsible for your decisions and experiencing losses.
-This is how you develop your own process and ultimately become successful.
+This is how you develop your own process and ultimately become knowledgeable and profitable.

 Why the Moose?